Eligibility and Overview for Children and Youth Services

 The King County Mental Health Plan (KCMHP) recognizes that the unmet service needs of youth and their families are not and must not be the sole responsibility of any one formal system.
 KCMHP works to build and sustain cross-system collaborations and partnerships that foster cooperative approaches.

-- Cross Agency System Trainings ( CAST ): King County sponsored CAST trainings provide an overview of the child-serving system in King County.
+- Cross Agency System Trainings (CAST): King County sponsored CAST trainings provide an overview of the child-serving system in King County.
 These trainings are required as part of the orientation for Seattle Public Schools Family Support Workers, Child Protective Service case managers, and many other agency staff across the county.
-See the CAST training schedule.

 - King County Systems Integration Initiative: This initiative involves a consortium of state and local youth-serving agencies working together to improve the coordination and integration of services for youth involved in the juvenile justice, child welfare, mental health and chemical dependency systems.
 More information here.